sveltejs/vite-plugin-svelte/docs/config.md

   Use extra preprocessors that delegate style and TypeScript preprocessing to native Vite plugins.
 Do not use together with `svelte-preprocess`!

-  > Caveat: For TypeScript preprocessing to work, `esbuild.tsconfigRaw.compilerOptions.importsNotUsedAsValues` will be set to `preserve` to safely transpile TypeScript.
-This requires the entire codebase's Typescript code to only use `import type` when importing types, otherwise the codebase would break.

 ### generateMissingPreprocessorSourcemaps

 - **Type:** `boolean`